madara3/egym1/readme.txt

 	How to build:
 	=========

-	open egym.ro in QT Creator the run QMake and build disable shadow build in project settings
+	open egym.pro in QT Creator then run QMake and build disable shadow build in project settings